 Peruvian Daffodils should bloom every year if grown in good soil and stored in a fairly warm place over winter.
 Dig them up when the frost has blackened the tops, leave the roots intact.
 Just cover them with dry sand and store at a temperature of 55° to 60° degrees Fahrenheit.

 Hymenocallis calathina, a member of the amaryllis family and not a daffodil at all, should be lifted when the first frosts blacken the leaves.
-Dig bulbs with care so as not to break the long roots, which should not be removed, and then placed in an airy place to dry.
+Dig bulbs with care so as not to break the long roots, which should not be removed, and then place in an airy place to dry.

-After the leaves are withered and the bulbs dry, store in a warm place where the temperature will not go below 55° degrees Fahrenheit.
+After the leaves are withered and the bulbs dry, store them in a warm place where the temperature will not go below 55° degrees Fahrenheit.

-Peruvian daffodils (Ismene flower) and tuberoses both increase by offsets, that is the mother bulb produces new side bulbs.
-These bulbs are usually too small to flower the first year and must be grown for several seasons to produce blooming sized bulbs.
+Peruvian daffodils (Ismene flower) and tuberoses both increase by offsets; that is, the mother bulb produces new side bulbs.
+These bulbs are usually too small to flower the first year and must be grown for several seasons to produce blooming-sized bulbs.

-Under poor growing conditions, the Peruvian daffodil continue to produce bulbs year after year that is too small to bloom.
 If large bulbs are planted with about two inches of covering for tuberoses and three inches for Ismene, they should bloom each year.